 Even after you sign up for Medicare, you still have to pay deductibles and copayments for hospital stays, doctor visits and other health care expenses.
-If you enroll in traditional Medicare, you can buy a Medicare supplement, better known as a Medigap plan, from a private insurance company to help fill in the gaps.

 But there’s a catch: If you don’t get the policy within a certain time frame, insurers in most states can reject you or charge more because of preexisting conditions.
 This limitation no longer exists for other kinds of health insurance.